Taowyoo/dev-environments-rust/README.md

 # dev-environments-rust

-Simply modifed docker/dev-environments-default to install rust toolchain by using rustup
+Based on docker/dev-environments-default, install rust toolchain by using https://sh.rustup.rs